infinum/accessibility-mobile-standards/Understandable.md

 Make text content readable and understandable.

 ### Language of Page

 The default human language of an App can be programmatically determined.

 #### Success technique(s)

-Specify the default language of the application in the headers of the API calls.
+Specify the default language of the application in the HTTP headers of the API calls.
 This would allow for the app language to be changed dynamically by any back-end response, which would for example allow users from a certain location to get the app in their own language even if they want to keep using their device in a different language.
 We should also provide an option for the user to choose this option in the in-app settings, or maybe even display a popup reminding them that the app uses a default language based on their location/region settings, and that if they want to override this setting they can do so in the in-app setting.
 Users should also be able to allow the app to follow the device settings for the language preference.

 #### Failures